 Do your children have toys that are hiding under their dusty beds?
 Peruse the floor of your children’s closets for those forgotten goodies.
 Pull those toys out of their wardrobe, clean them up, and stash them away for the car ride.
 It will be like a brand new toy!

 Are you an organized mama who donates or sells every item as it loses usefulness?
-Hit a dollar store to find toys, books, and coloring equipment to bring out every couple of hours on the road trip.
+Stop at a dollar store to find toys, books, and coloring supplies to bring out every couple of hours on the road trip.
 New toys will entertain the kids, and you can reward them for good behavior.
 It’s a win-win for parents!

-Limiting screen time is an essential buzzword in our tech-savvy world, but a long road trip with an autistic child is not the time to prevent technology entirely.
+Limiting screen time is an essential buzzword in our tech-savvy world, but a long road trip with an autistic child is not the time to completely ban technology.
 You know that tablets can be your saving grace if you’re a parent.

 Plan the Perfect Rest Stops